 All racers will carry a race-provided GPS-enabled device, which will track their progress.
 You are required to use the device we provide; personal devices are not allowed as a substitute.

 Every racer is also required to have the course map downloaded on a personal GPS device with them during the entire race, so that they can check that they are on course at any time.
 We recommend using the Avenza app and the Oakridge, Oregon Trail Map – 2020 and the Diamond Lake Ranger District Map on your phone (and having a charger in your pack and/or drop bags).
 Of course you can use the Caltopo race app with the course map.
 Be sure to download the layers before going out of service.
-See the Course page for details about the route.

 Much of the course does not have cell coverage or internet.
 Note that the Caltopo map has an overlay for cell providers so you can check to see where you have coverage.